hermes-situation-room/delivery/release-stage/README.md

 ### ✅ (Optional) Real Production Certificate for `situation-room.org`

-If you’re deploying the **real production instance**, not the local `.release` setup, you can obtain a trusted Let’s Encrypt certificate using:
+If you’re deploying the **real production instance**, not the local `.release` setup, you can obtain a trusted Let’s Encrypt certificate.

+1. Make sure `situation-room.org` resolves publicly and ports 80/443 are open.
+2. Run Certbot using Docker:

 ```bash
 docker run --rm -it \